Ultracold neutron accumulation in a superfluid-helium converter with magnetic multipole reflector: Saturated UCN density

-Next we consider an interesting further opportunity which takes advantage of the fact that the multipole magnet increases not only storage time constants but also the potential energy of the neutron at the cylindrical wall.
-Hence, the trapping depth of the converter vessel becomes larger if the disks providing axial confinement are made of a material with larger neutron optical potential $\widetilde{V}>V$ (remember eq.\ \ref{noP} and see fig.\ $1 $).
-Since the surface of the disks is small, one may employ materials which would be unsuited for the entire vessel, for an unfavorably large value of $ \widetilde{f}=\widetilde{W}/\widetilde{V}$ or because they might be difficult to produce or deposit in high quality on large surfaces.
-While diamondlike carbon has already been studied in some detail \cite {Grinten/1999,Atchison/2006,Atchison/2006b,Atchison/2007}, further candidate materials able to extend the spectrum for UCN trapping beyond the Be cutoff have been the scope of recent investigations \cite{Sobolev/2010}.
+Next we consider an interesting further opportunity for buildup of a high lfs UCN density which takes advantage of the fact that the multipole magnet increases not only storage time constants but also the potential energy of the neutron at the cylindrical wall.
+As a result, the trapping depth of the converter vessel becomes larger if the disks providing axial confinement are made of a material with larger neutron optical potential $\widetilde{V}>V$ (remember eq.\ \ref{noP} and see Fig.\ $1$).
+Since the surface of the disks is small, one may even employ materials which would be unsuitable for the entire vessel, for an unfavorably large $\widetilde{f}=\widetilde{W}/ \widetilde{V}$ or because coating the tubular section with sufficient quality might be unavailable.
+While diamondlike carbon has already been studied in some detail \cite {Atchison/2007,Atchison/2006,Atchison/2006b,Grinten/1999}, further candidate materials able to extend the spectrum for UCN trapping beyond the Be cutoff have been the scope of recent investigations \cite{Sobolev/2010}.
 Particularly promising is boron nitride in the cubic phase (cBN).
-Its neutron optical potential of $324$ neV is even larger than that of diamond ($ 304$ neV) but due to the large absorption cross section of the isotope $^{10} $B, cBN also has an excessively large value of $\widetilde{f}=1.5\times 10^{-2}$.
-Enrichment of the weakly absorbing $^{11}$B however may reduce $ \widetilde{f}$ down to $3.3\times 10^{-5}$, along with a further increase of $\widetilde{V}$ to a theoretic value of up to $350$ neV, depending also on the high-density cubic phase content of the specimen.
-Using experiments on transmission with time-of-flight analysis and cold neutron reflectometry, the authors of \cite{Sobolev/2010} have demonstrated that their $2$ $\mathrm{ \mu m}$ thick $^{11}$BN deposit on a circular silicon waver possesses a value of $315\pm 10$ neV.
-The deviation from the ideal value is mainly due to a cubic phase content of $90\%$, which was measured independently by IR spectroscopy.
+Its neutron optical potential of $324$\ $\mathrm{neV}$ is even larger than that of diamond ($304$\ $\mathrm{neV}$) but due to the large absorption cross section of the isotope $^{10}$B, $\widetilde{f}=1.5\times 10^{-2}$ is also excessively large.
+Enrichment of the weakly absorbing $^{11}$B however may reduce $\widetilde{f}$ down to $3.3\times 10^{-5}$, along with a further increase of $\widetilde{V}$ to a theoretical value of $351$\ $\mathrm{neV}$.
+Using experiments on transmission with time-of-flight analysis and cold neutron reflectometry, the authors of ref.\ \cite{Sobolev/2010} have demonstrated a value of $305\pm 15$\ $\mathrm{neV}$ for their $2$ $\mathrm{ \mu m}$ thick deposit of cBN (with natural isotopic composition) on a circular silicon waver.
+The deviation from the ideal value is due to a cubic phase content of $90\%$, which was measured independently by IR spectroscopy.
+For highly enriched material, and assuming the same cubic phase content, one may expect a neutron optical potential of about $330$\ $ \mathrm{neV}$.